wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 [Gentoo Linux](https://www.gentoo.org) is a source-first distribution with support for extensive package customization.
-This is primarily achieved via [USE flags](https://devmanual.gentoo.org/general-concepts/use-flags/index.html): boolean flags exposed by individual packages and permitting fine-tuning the enabled features, optional dependencies and some build parameters.
+This is primarily achieved via [USE flags](https://devmanual.gentoo.org/general-concepts/use-flags/index.html): boolean flags exposed by individual packages and permitting fine-tuning the enabled features, optional dependencies and some build parameters (e.g. `jpegxl`, `cpu_flags_x86_avx2`).
 Flags can be toggled individually, and separate binary packages can be built for different sets of flags.
 The package manager can either pick a binary package with matching configuration or build from source.

+API and ABI matching is primarily done through use of [slotting](https://devmanual.gentoo.org/general-concepts/slotting/index.html).
+Slots are generally used to provide multiple versions or variants of given package that can be installed alongside (e.g. different major GTK+ or LLVM versions, or GTK+3 and GTK4 builds of WebKitGTK), whereas subslots are merely used to group versions within a slot, usually corresponding to the library SOVERSION.
+Packages can then declare dependencies bound to the slot and subslot used at build time.
+Again, separate binary packages can be built bound to different dependency slots, and when installing a dependency version falling into a different slot or subslot, the package manager may either choose a binary packages bound to that slot or rebuild from source.

+Normally, the use of slots assumes that upgrading to the newest version possible is desirable.
+When more fine-grained control is desired, slots are used in conjunction with USE flags.
+For example, `llvm_slot_${major}` flags are used to select a LLVM major version to build against.

 ## Rationale